harshvardhanchand/MediMind/memory-bank/architecture.md

   - ✅ Comprehensive API endpoints for notification management
   - ✅ Medical analysis triggers for all data types
   - ✅ Performance optimizations and security features
+- ✅ Auto-Population Service with:
+  - ✅ Automatic conversion of extracted medical events to structured database entries
+  - ✅ Smart parsing of medications, symptoms, and health readings from documents
+  - ✅ Comprehensive mapping dictionaries for medical terminology
+  - ✅ Intelligent deduplication logic to prevent duplicate entries
+  - ✅ Integration with document processing pipeline and user review workflow
+  - ✅ Automatic AI analysis triggering for newly populated data
+  - ✅ Complete workflow from document upload to structured data and notifications
 - ✅ Natural Language Querying with three-stage LLM approach:
   - ✅ Filter extraction from user queries (LLM Call 2)
   - ✅ Document retrieval with metadata filtering